The Dixies

-The Dixies were an Irish showband based in Cork, and which have performed and toured for over 40 years from its inception in 1954 until the late 1990s.
+The Dixies was an Irish showband based in Cork, which performed and toured for over 40 years from its inception in 1954 until the late 1990s.

 Formed in 1954 as "The Dixielanders" the band originally featured Joe McCarthy (drums), Sean Lucey (clarinet) and Theo Cahill (classical flute, trombone, baritone saxophone, tenor saxophone, and full arrangement).
-They soon changed the band's name to the Dixies and became one of the most popular Irish musical acts of the 1960s when showbands were then at their height in Ireland.
+They soon changed the band's name to the Dixies and became one of the most popular Irish musical acts of the 1960s when showbands were at the height of their popularity in Ireland.

 The band's line-up changed over the years but McCarthy, Lucey and Brendan O'Brien were among the longest serving.
 In 1964, the band signed with PYE Records.
-The band had their biggest hit in 1968 when their version of the Leapy Lee hit "Little Arrows" made No. 1 in the Irish Singles Chart for one week, preventing Leapy's version making the chart there.
+They had their biggest hit in 1968 when their version of the Leapy Lee hit "Little Arrows" made No. 1 in the Irish Singles Chart for one week, preventing Leapy's version making the chart there.

 Brendan O'Brien and Joe Mac also formed a band, Stage Two, in the early 1970s.
 This was somewhat successful until O'Brien suffered a severe electric shock from a live microphone.
 The incident happened in The Stardust Ballroom, Grand Parade, Cork during a charity event in 1974.
 It left him with burns to his hands and caused severe thrombosis throughout his body.

-The band finally went their own way in the late 1990s with the death of a number of members and others undertook solo careers.
+The band's career ended in the late 1990s with the death of a number of members while others undertook solo careers.

 For many years a sign with the legend "Welcome to Cork, Home of the Dixies" stood on the main N8 Dublin to Cork road on the outskirts of the city at Glanmire.

 On 27 July 2019, former Dixie member Terry McCarthy died from a bleed in the brain causing a stroke.
+The following 19 September, another former member, Sandie Jones, died following a long illness.